-- ii) To sensitize the student about the scope of life individual, family (inter-personal relationship), society and nature/existence - iii) To strengthen self-reflection - iv) To develop more confidence and commitment to understand, learn and act accordingly.
+ii) To sensitize the student about the scope of life - individual, family (inter-personal relationship), society and nature/existence iii) To strengthen self-reflection iv) To develop more confidence and commitment to understand, learn and act accordingly.

-Unit Topics Sub-Topic Lectures Motivation and Introduction to the objectives of the course.
-Content and 1 Objectives of process of the course including mode of conduct.
-Daily 1 1 Human Values life as lab for the course.
+ent wise distribution of content and number of feetales Unit Topics Sub-Topic Lectures 1 Motivation and Introduction to the objectives of the course.
+Content and Objectives of process of the course including mode of conduct.
+Daily 2 1 Human Values life as lab for the course.
 Activities in the course.
-1 Course 2 Purpose of Education How human being has a need for Knowledge, what should be the content of knowledge, how the content should be discussed in education.
-Complimentarily of skills and values, how the current education system falls short.
-3 Peers Pressure, Social Pressure What is the way out?
-In the context of education, peer pressure etc. 1 4 Concept of Competition and Excellence How competition leads to degradation of self and relationships.
-How excellence is the basic need of a human being.
+Z Course How human being has a need for Knowledge, what Durmaga of should be the content of knowledge, how the content 2 Purpose of Education should be discussed in education.
+Complimentarily of 3 skills and values, how the current education system falls short.
+Doong Drogguno In various dimensions of life, how do these things work.
+3 Peers Pressure, What is the way out?
+In the context of education, peer 2 Social Pressure pressure etc. Concept of How competition leads to degradation of self and 4 Competition and relationships.
+How excellence is the basic need of a 2 Excellence human being.
 What is excellence?
-1 5 Time Management How does one deal with myriads of activities in college?
-Focus of the mind.
-1 6 Concept of Preconditioning How preconditioning affects our thinking, behavior, work, relationships, society and nature.
-How do we 1 develop pre-conditioning?
+5 Time How does one deal with myriads of activities in college?
+2 Management Focus of the mind.
+L 6 Concept of How preconditioning affects our thinking, behavior, 3

+Preconditioning work, relationships, society and nature.
+How do we develop pre-conditioning?
 What are the various sources of preconditioning?
 How do we evaluate our Preconditioning?
 How do we come out of it?
 What is natural acceptance?
-How can the concept of Concept of natural acceptance be used to evaluate our Natural preconditioning?
+How can the concept of Concept of natural acceptance be used to evaluate our - Natural preconditioning?
 Universal nature of natural acceptance.
-7 Acceptance in Are anger, jealousy, hatred natural?
-How do we feel 2 Human Being when we experience them?
-Which feelings are natural Human being for a human being and which are not?
-Are relationships important?
+2 / Acceptance in Are anger, jealousy, hatred natural?
+How do we feel 3 Human Being when we experience them?
+Which feelings are natural for a human being and which are not?
+8 Understanding Relationships Are relationships important?
 What is the role of relationships in our life?
 If relationships are important then why they are important?
 If they are important then why it is the case that we are not discussing them?
 What are the notions/conditions and factors which stop us to explore more into relationships?
 Relationships in family and extended family.
-Dealing with anger, Basic 8 Understanding expectations in relationships.
-Seven types of relations, 2 0 Relationships Gratitude as a universal value in relationships, Nine 2 universal values in human relationships, Trust as the founding value, Concept of acceptance, Unconditional acceptance in relationships, Our preconditioning affecting our relationships, Our relationships with subordinate staff, with people of opposite gender, caste, class, race, How relationships have the power to force a person to change his preconditioning.
-Concept of What role others have played in making material goods 9 prosperity available to me: Identifying from one's own life.
-1 Material goods , , What is a society?
+Dealing with anger, Basic expectations in relationships.
+Seven types of relations, Gratitude as a universal value in relationships, Nine universal values in human relationships, Trust as the founding value, Concept of acceptance, Unconditional acceptance in relationships, Our preconditioning affecting our relationships, Our preconditioning with subordinate staff, with people of opposite gender, caste, class, race, How relationships have the power to force a person to change his preconditioning 4 Concent of What role others have played in making material goods 9 prosperity available to me: Identifying from one's own life.
+2 Material goods - What is a society?
 What constitutes a society?
 What systems are needed for a society to work?
 What is the purpose of society and various systems which are 10 Idea of Society working in it?
-How understanding of Human Nature is 1 · important in order to understand the purpose of Society and various social systems?
+How understanding of Human Nature is 2 important in order to understand the purpose of Society and various social systems?
 And what happens when this understanding is lacking?
 Balance which already exists in nature, How human beings are disturbing the balance.
-Resource depletion 11 Balance in nature and pollution, our own role in wastage of electricity, 1 11 Daiance in nature water and in use of plastics, Waste management, Issues 1 like global warming, animal extinction Total 14 I ULAI 14
+Resource depletion 11 Balance in nature and pollution, our own role in wastage of electricity, 2 water and in use of plastics, Waste management, Issues like global warming, animal extinction Total